arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 ## Migration

-To migrate your existing project to Java Driver version `7.0`, it is recommended updating to the latest version of branch `6` and make sure that your code does not use any deprecated API.
+To migrate your existing project to Java Driver version `7.0`, it is recommended first updating to the latest version of branch `6` and make sure that your code does not use any deprecated API.
 This can be done by checking the presence of deprecation warnings in the Java compiler output.